-In the first part of the blog series on `Web Accessibility Testing’, I gave an overview on the importance of accessibility testing and its importance for differently enabled people.
-In this second part, I will focus on the process of implementing Web Accessibility
+In the first part of the blog series on `Web Accessibility Testing‘, I gave an overview of the importance of accessibility testing and its importance for differently enabled people.
+In this second part, I will focus on the process of implementing Web Accessibility.

 Sometimes web developers fear that it is more expensive and time-consuming to create accessible web sites than it is to create inaccessible ones.
 This fear is largely untrue.
 The benefits of providing access to a larger population almost always outweighs the time required by a knowledgeable developer to implement that accessibility.